line/centraldogma/site/src/sphinx/setup-configuration.rst

 - ``mirroringEnabled`` (boolean)

-  - whether to enable Git-to-CD mirroring.
+  - whether to enable Git mirroring.
 It's enabled by default.
 For more information about mirroring, refer to :ref:`mirroring`.

 - ``numMirroringThreads`` (integer)